 It is located approximately 105km south of the mining town of Pannawonica on the border of the Ashburton and West Pilbara Mineral Fields.

 The Melrose Project is situated on the same regional structure reported as the main source of gold mineralisation at the Paulsens Gold Mine and Mt Olympus Gold Mine, similar to the Company’s Saltwater Project.

-The Paulsens Deposit was discovered and mined in the early 1930s, and was then called the Melrose Mine.
-It is situated in a +3 million ounce gold camp and most production has come from multiple lodes at the Paulsen Mine.
+The Paulsens Deposit was discovered and mined in the early 1930s and was then called the Melrose Mine.
+It is situated in a +5 million ounce gold camp and most production has come from multiple lodes in a single structure at the Paulsen Mine.

 Since 2017 Northern Star has relinquished areas in the Paulsens district following initial exploration, and these areas represent the ground that Aruma has appraised, using its “gold-in-sediment” exploration model to seek stratigraphic repetitions in favourable structures associated with the Nanjilgardy Fault.

 Most of the reported historic drilling and sampling was conducted on east-west traverses at a spacing that Aruma believes has left windows of opportunity for the discovery of further gold mineralisation.